“I will work hard to represent you and I ask for your vote.”

 Erin Hottenstein is the founder of Colorado 50-50, a non-partisan group that encourages women to serve on boards, commissions, and in elected office.
 Elected women officials have shared their experiences and encouraged women to get on a path to leadership.

-More than 550 people have attended the programs, including many from underrepresented groups, over the last three years.
+More than 750 people have attended the programs, including many from underrepresented groups, over the last six years.
 Their daily presence on social media helped to get out the vote in the last several elections.

 Get Involved